-Replace any safety screen or guard removed for servicing before operating furnace.
+Replace any safety screen or guard removed for servicing before

 You must keep control compartments, burners, and circulating air passages clean.
-More frequent cleaning may be needed due to excessive lint and dust from carpeting, bedding material, etc. Turn off the gas valve and unplug before cleaning furnace.
+More frequent cleaning may be needed due to excessive lint and dust from carpeting, bedding material. etc. Turn off equipment shut-off valve and unplug before cleaning furnace.

-- 1. A qualified service person must install furnace. - 2.
-This appliance is only for use with the type of gas indicated on the rating plate.
-This appliance is not convertible for use with other gases. - 3.
-Use only natural gas.
-Do not convert furnace to use different fuel type. - 4.
-If you smell gas - Shut off gas supply. - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - Do not block the flow of combustion air (outside air) or heated air (room air) to the furnace. - 6.
-This furnace must have fresh air for proper operation.
-If not, poor fuel combustion and improper venting of flue gases will result.
+2. This appliance is only for use with the type of gas indicated on the rating plate.
+This appliance is not convertible for use with other gases.
+Do not attempt to convert furnace to use different fuel type.

+Do not block the flow of combustion air (outside air) or heated air (room

+6. This furnace must have fresh air for proper operation.
+Do not restrict or cover the furnace exhaust or intake with screen wire, tape, foil, etc. Poor fuel combustion and improper venting of flue gases will result.
 Carbon monoxide poisoning from backed-up flue gases could occur.
 The State of California lists carbon monoxide as a reproductive toxin under Proposition 65.

 - 7. Never install the furnace

 - in a recreational vehicle

-- · in an alcove
+- in an alcove

 - · on an inside wall

 - · as a fireplace insert

 - in high traffic areas

 - in windy or drafty areas

 - behind a door or where an open door would block normal air flow

+- In a corrosive environment

-- 8. Provide the following minimum furnace clearances from furnace front cover to combustibles (as viewed from the front of furnace):
+- 8. Provide the following minimum furnace clearance from furnace front to combustibles (as viewed from the front of furnace):

-Below Front Cover: 6 inches Adjoining Wall: 12 inches Above Front Cover: 12 inches

-Front: 8 feet
+Below Front: 6 inches Adjoining Wall: 12 inches Above Front: 12 inches Front: 8 feet

-- Do not obstruct the flow of combustion and ventilation air in any way.
+- 9. Do not obstruct the flow of combustion and ventilation air in any way.
 Provide adequate clearances around air openings into the combustion chamber along with adequate accessibility clearance for servicing and proper operation. - 10.
 Provide the following minimum furnace clearances from furnace cabinet (portion of cabinet extending into outside air, as viewed from the rear of furnace):